 The Film Society of Lincoln Center has announced its full lineup of new releases for the winter/spring 2019 season.
-The lineup features Hu Bo’s masterpiece An Elephant Sitting Still (ND/NF 2018), as well as five NYFF56 Main Slate selections: Jean-Luc Godard’s latest film, The Image Book, Hong Sangsoo’s affecting Hotel by the River, Christian Petzold’s haunting Transit, Jia Zhangke’s extraordinary tragicomedy Ash Is Purest White, and Alex Ross Perry’s visceral Her Smell.
+The lineup features Hu Bo’s masterpiece An Elephant Sitting Still (ND/NF 2018), as well as five NYFF56 Main Slate selections: Jean-Luc Godard’s latest film, The Image Book, Hong Sangsoo’s affecting Hotel by the River, Christian Petzold’s haunting Transit, and Jia Zhangke’s extraordinary tragicomedy Ash Is Purest White.
 More details and release dates are listed below.

 The Image Book